bokeh/bokeh/sphinx/source/docs/user_guide.rst

 Then, `Bokeh` will push the issue to our issue tracker and it will open a new browser tab showing your submitted issue, if you want to add more comments.
-As you an see, this function will also append some important information about versions and your arcuitecture to help us to reproduce the intended bug.
+As you can see, this function will also append some important information about versions and your arcuitecture to help us to reproduce the intended bug.

 Finally, can even comment in any issue using this tool just passing the issue number as